stellar/slingshot/musig/README.md

     Operation:
     - Use `multimessage.commit(&mut transcript)` to commit the key
-    - Commit the `self.R` to the transcript with label "R".
+    - Commit `self.R` to the transcript with label "R".
     - Use `multimessage.challenge(pubkey, &mut transcript)` to get the per-pubkey challenge `c_i`.
     - Sum up `sum_i(X_i * c_i)` into `cX`.
 This requires decompressing each pubkey to make `X_i`.
       If the decompression fails, return `Err(VMError::InvalidPoint)`.